What Causes Emotional Eating?

 Emotional eating happens when we eat in response to feelings rather than physical hunger.
 It could look like eating as a distraction, source of comfort, or way to numb ourselves from difficult emotions.
 We might reach for ice cream after a stressful day, crave crunchy foods when you're frustrated, or snack mindlessly when you're bored.

-One of the most common reasons people are “emotionally eating” is that they're actually not eating enough.
+Physical hunger can often be a driver for emotional eating.
 Skipping meals and ignoring hunger cues can leave you feeling out of control around food.
 This can feel a lot like emotional eating, but is actually more related to psychological and biological effects of food restriction.
+In short, restriction (even if unintentional) usually backfires and is connected to binge eating and feeling out of control around food.
 (The Minnesota Starvation Experiment is a classic illustration of some of these effects.)

 • Your stomach is growling or feels empty or painful